rishika-bose/water-bear-adventure/README.md

 ## Testing and designing a robust class

-Testing and design a class in the model package that is robust:

-The robust class is the WaterBear class, and the methods I have made robust are:
+The WaterBear class has been made robust.
+The methods I have made robust are:

     - runAway()
     - goUp()